COVID-19 Update: Read messageHide message »

 - An opportunity to test a new, exciting technology that will help the co-op reduce costs and maintain our 100% renewable status

-- Participating members will receive free installation of a small device that enables your water heater to act just like a battery
+- free installation of a small device that enables your water heater to act just like a battery

 - Watch the video for a helpful explanation